Comprehensive COBRA Insurance Information

 Frequently Asked Questions

-Can I cancel my COBRA insurance?
+Can I keep my HSA or flexible spending account with COBRA insurance?

-Can I apply for COBRA insurance if I quit my job?
+Can I be denied COBRA insurance if I have a preexisting condition?

 Should I sign up for COBRA insurance if I only need insurance for a month?